- Oxycodone vs. hydrocodone comparison of differences and similarities

 A similarity between these narcotics is that they both can be combined with other non-narcotic pain medication like acetaminophen to relieve pain, inflammation, and reduce fever (for example, brand names Percocet and Vicodin).

-What are the differences between the side effects of oxycodone and hydrocodone?
+What are the differences in the side effects of oxycodone vs. hydrocodone?

 Both medications have common side effects like dizziness, nausea, vomiting, constipation, dry mouth, and sweating.
 The more dangerous side effects and adverse reactions are the main differences between these narcotics.